 ‘Teacher’s presence is beyond the class’

-This forum provides school principals/ teachers a chance to share their views and insights on a wide range of subjects with studentsmumbai Updated: Aug 21, 2019 00:27 IST
+The forum provides school principals/ teachers a chance to share their views and insights on a wide range of subjects with students.mumbai Updated: Aug 21, 2019 11:38 IST

+Talking about her challenges as a principal, she says that it is difficult to satisfy all the stakeholders of the school — students, parents or the regulatory boards.
+She says it’s also tough to provide a safe and secure environment for learning, sensitise students to the society and also keep up with the increasing number of pupils and advanced technology.
+Further, she says that a role of a teacher is life-long and extends beyond the classroom.
+On the topic of success, she says that obsession fuels success and gives one the grit to push through all odds.
+However, she says one has to dedicate their life to success.

 What is the biggest professional challenge that you face in your role as a principal?